iHackFX/iHackFX/README.md

 - 🔭 I am currently working on a private repository (PHP)
 - :octocat: I am currently working on a private repository (NodeJS,React,PHP)
-- ✒️ I am currently working on a private repository (NodeJS,React,PHP)
+- ✒️ I am currently working on a private repository (Ionic)
 - 🌱 I am currently learning C++, Rust and PHP

 🌌At the moment my computer is: